FullScreenShenanigans/EightBittr/packages/eightbittr/docs/Walkthrough.md

 ## Data Persistence

 Players are gong to want to keep track of how long they were able to survive.
-Let's give them points on an interval while they stay alive.
+Let's give them points on an interval while they aren't removed from the game.

 Create a new `Scoring` section at `src/sections/Scoring.ts`.
-Give it a `start` member that sets up an interval to increment score as long a provided player is alive:
+Give it a `start` member that sets up an interval to increment score as long a provided player isn't removed:

 ```ts
 /**